-At the beginning of May 2018, Core Consultants will release a major cobalt market study that has been underway for almost two months.
+At the end of summer, Core Consultants will release a major cobalt market study that has been underway for almost two months.

 The study utilises Core’s connections to sub-Saharan Africa to reveal current production in great detail, particularly that of the DRC.